davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 window [@Wilson2005] suggests that its upper mantle underpinnings may have originated as ascended asthenosphere, in a manner analogous to the eastern Sierra xenolith suite.
 Other workers [e.g. @Pikser2012] propose a shallowly-dipping stalled slab beneath the Coast Ranges.
-Low crustal heat flows in the Coast Ranges are more favorable for this scenario [@VanWijk2001; @Erkan2008], but this model is geodynamically untenable.

 We propose a third model that accounts for the regional crustal geology.
 Reconstructed for Neogene offset, the lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill locality [@fig:context], at